MiguelKnt/Python-Keylogger-Local-Testing-Only-/README.md

 ## Overview

 This repository is part of a cybersecurity coding series, demonstrating how a simple keylogger can be built using Python.
-This repository is part of a cybersecurity coding series, demonstrating how a simple keylogger can be built using Python.
 The purpose is **educational**, to understand how keyloggers function in a controlled environment.
 ## Features

 - Logs keystrokes in real-time to a local file (`keystrokes2.txt`).